 How is Valencia Travel a Sustainable Travel Company?

-We have spent years investing in the remote Andean communities we hike through, from "chocolatadas" and training courses for local people, to supporting women’s rights in Andean communities and our commitment to porter welfare.
+We have spent years investing in the remote Andean communities that we hike through.
+From "chocolatadas" and training courses for local residents.
+We support women’s rights in Andean communities.
+We have demonstrated our commitment to the local communities.

 We treat our staff right!
-Whether in the Cusco office or out on the Salkantay Trek to Machu Picchu we combine fair (above-market) wages, provide benefits, and provide flexible working conditions for staff with families.
+Whether in the Cusco office or out on a Salkantay adventure.
+We combine fair (above-market) wages and provide benefits.
+We also provide flexible working conditions for staff with families.
 We also pay our taxes (You would be surprised how many companies don´t!).

 Being a Responsible Travel Company is Vital.

-For Valencia Travel, Responsible Tourism means protecting the environment, making ethical choices, respecting and facilitating local culture, and being good members of this global community.
-As a responsible travel company, we are serious when it comes to promoting responsible and sustainable travel in Peru and especially along the Salkantay Trek.
+Responsible Tourism means a number of things.
+Protecting the environment.
+Respecting local culture.
+Being good members of a global community.
+We are a responsible trekking operator.
+This means we are serious about promoting responsible and sustainable travel in Peru.
+This is especially the case on treks along the Salkantay Route.

 So what exactly are we doing at Valencia Travel?